Documentation | SupportKit | PositionIO

 DESCRIPTION

-Exposes the BPositionIO
+Exposes the BPositionIO object.

 For more information on PositionIO, see the Be Book class description, the Be Book overview, and the Haiku Book class description.